MajorIfy001/Customer-Service-Management-Analysis/README.md

 # 📞Customer Service Management Analysis Dashboard
-A Power BI dashboard project for analyzing a 32key metrics in customer service operations.
+A Power BI dashboard project for analyzing a 31- days key metrics in customer service operations.
 This solution helps organizations track call volumes, operator performance, issue resolution, and service quality on a daily basis.

 ## 📌Overview